BinhNguyen71/Canon-Project/Canon.md

 > “Korea’s industrial performance owes a great deal to the government’s promotional policies toward exports and to its initiatives in targeting industries for development.
 If nothing else, policies towards exports have created an atmosphere--rare in the Third World--in which businessmen could be certain that the economic system would respond to and subsequently reward their efforts aimed at expanding and upgrading exports.”

-The government of South Korea is the one to blame for the successful rise of the country: An export promotion policy allowed for the country to have more foreign reserves that enable the purchase of high quality inputs.
+The government of South Korea is responsible for the successful rise of the country: An export promotion policy allowed for the country to have more foreign reserves that enable the purchase of high quality inputs.
 Also, Korea is a country with rather high savings rates - this creates incentives for investment infrastructure.
 Technology spillovers also permitted for an increase in human capital.
 All combined these are of paramount importance for the transition from a labor-intensive industry to a capital-intensive industry.

 Looking at South Korea now we have a solidified nation.
 One in which the income gap is rather low.
 The industries here located tend to use state-of-the-art technology which promotes also higher levels of education - ultimately resulting in a skilled and high-income labor.

+`Smith, S. C. 2003.
+"Case Studies in Economic Development, Third Edition”.
+George Washington University Department of Economics.
+A supplement to Michael P. Todaro and Stephen C. Smith, Economic Development, 8 th Edition, Boston, MA: Addison-Wesley.`

-As further evidence for the benefits of free trade we propose the not so successful case of India during approximately the same time period.
+As further evidence for the benefits of free trade, Smith proposes the lesser successful case of India during approximately the same time period.
 Even though India managed to increase its GDP growth rate (between 1950 and 1980) this increase in the growth rate was nowhere near that witnessed in Korea.
 The focus on protectionism in India was such that in the 1970’s all imports went under strict license, reaching a level of nearly 3 percent of the GDP in 1975/76.

 All in all during 1960-1980 the average per capita GDP growth was 6.3 percent for Korea and only 1.1 percent in India.
 While Korea managed to turn towards an outward-oriented trade regime India followed a protectionist approach.
 The fact that the Indian government followed an import-substituting policy did not allow for at least the import of inputs of higher quality such that the efficiency levels could be increased.

 *In contrast* to the Asian countries, Latin American countries such as Brazil and Mexico did not observe the same favorable effects of trade growth: